alchemy-fr/Phraseanet-Docs/en/Admin/Extension.rst

 PHP (usually "C:\\Program Files\\PHP\\ext" if PHP was installed with default settings).

-Activate the extension into php.ini :
+Activate the extension into php.ini:

 .. code-block:: none